GokuSSGodd/ShellCommander/README.md

-ShellCommander

-ShellCommander is a streamlined command-line tool developed as a part of the educational initiative for understanding Unix-like system operations.
-This C++ application captures and elucidates the mechanics of command line argument processing, providing users, especially students and newcomers to systems programming, with a real-time look at how arguments are parsed and handled by shell environments.
+ShellCommander: Understanding Command Line Operations

 Introduction

-ShellCommander is a concise C++ application designed to teach the intricacies of command line interfaces and argument parsing in Unix-based systems.
-This tool is tailored for educational purposes, offering hands-on experience with command line operations, including argument parsing, file redirection, and glob patterns.
-It's an excellent resource for systems programming students or anyone looking to deepen their understanding of Unix shell operations.
+ShellCommander is a streamlined C++ application crafted to enhance the learning experience for students and newcomers to systems programming by demonstrating the mechanics of command line argument processing.
+This educational tool provides a hands-on approach to understanding command line interfaces in Unix-based systems, showcasing real-time parsing, file redirection, and glob patterns.
+Ideal for those looking to deepen their knowledge of Unix shell operations, ShellCommander offers practical insights and applications that are integral to mastering command line utilities.

+Features

+    Argument Parsing: Learn how command line arguments are processed and interpreted in Unix-like systems.

+    File Redirection: Gain practical experience with directing output from commands to files, enhancing understanding of Unix stream management.

+    Glob Patterns: Explore how wildcards and patterns are used to specify groups of filenames within the command line.

 Features

     Command Line Parsing: Demonstrates how command line arguments are parsed and processed in a Unix environment.